-3 Draft maximum fares for regular route services from January 2021
+3 Maximum fares for regular route services from January 2021

-We consulted widely with members of the community, local council and bus operators.
-One of the main themes raised in consultation is that for many people who rely on bus services, fares are too high to enable connection with employment, health care and education.
+As part of our review, we consulted widely with a range of different stakeholder groups.
+One of the main themes raised in this consultation was that for many people who rely on bus services, current fares are too high to enable connection with employment, health care and education.
 While many stakeholders considered that the fare for using buses was not as important as the level of service provided, we were given a number of examples, where people avoided bus travel as a result of the cost.
 Fares for longer distance journeys were a particular concern.